 - New Mixture Designs.
-Base the proposed design on standard Department methods unless the Engineer approves otherwise.
+Base the proposed mix design on standard Department methods unless the District Materials Engineer, or Central Office Materials approves otherwise.
 Include the following with the submitted design: - a) The class of concrete and 28-day compressive strength. - b) The source, specific gravity, percentage, and quantity of fine and coarse aggregate.
-The Engineer will provide an average value of the specific gravity and aggregate absorption. - c) The cement producer, type, and pounds of cement per cubic yard. - d) The mineral admixture supplier, type, class, percentage of cement reduction and replacement ratio, and total pounds per cubic yard. - The source of water, predicted amount of total water per cubic yard, and the maximum allowable water per cubic yard. - f) The brands and predicted dosages of admixtures per cubic yard. - g) If the concrete mixture is a class that the producer has not previously furnished to a Department project, have the producer provide trial batches of at least 4 cubic yards to demonstrate that the mixture will conform to the requirements for slump, air content, water/cement ratio, and compressive strength.
+The District Materials Engineer or Central Office Materials will provide an average value of the specific gravity and aggregate absorption. - c) The cement producer, type, and pounds of cement per cubic yard. - d) The mineral admixture supplier, type, class, percentage of cement reduction and replacement ratio, and total pounds per cubic yard. - e) The source of water, predicted amount of total water per cubic yard, and the maximum allowable water per cubic yard. - f) The brands and predicted dosages of admixtures per cubic yard. - g) If the concrete mixture is a class that the producer has not previously furnished to a Department project, have the producer provide trial batches of at least 4 cubic yards to demonstrate that the mixture will conform to the requirements for slump, air content, water/cement ratio, and compressive strength.
 Have the producer make the trial batches using the ingredients, proportions, and equipment (including batching, mixing and delivery time) to be used on this project.
 Have the producer make at least 2 consecutive trial batches conforming to all specified requirements.
-Department personnel will observe all phases of the trial batches.
-Have the producer submit a report containing mix proportions and test results for slump, air content, water/cement ratio, and compressive strength for each trial batch for the Engineer's review and approval. - 2) Approval.
-The Engineer will base approval of the mixture design on the following criteria: - a) Provide concrete cylinders molded at the project site to verify that the specified compressive strength will be attained. - b) The quantities of components given for a one cubic yard batch will, on the basis of absolute volumes, produce one cubic yard of concrete mix.
-Include the volume occupied by entrained air. - c) The cement factor is at least the minimum specified in the Ingredient Proportions and Requirements for Various Classes of Concrete table in Subsection 601.03.03. - d) The water/cement ratio does not exceed the maximum specified in the Ingredient Proportions and Requirements for Various Classes of Concrete table in Subsection 601.03.03. - e) The aggregate sources, the cement supplier, the mineral admixture supplier or producer, and the admixture brands are on the Department's List of Approved Materials. - f) The trial batches, when required, produce acceptable results. - 3) Changes in Approved Mixture Designs.
-Do not change the source of supply of mixture ingredients without the Engineer's written permission.
+Central Office Materials will observe all phases of the trial batches.
+Have the producer submit a report containing mix proportions and test results for slump, air content, water/cement ratio, unit weight, and compressive strength for each trial batch to the Engineer for Central Office Materials review and approval. - 2) Approval.
+The District Materials Engineer or Central Office Materials will base approval of the mixture design on the following criteria: - a) Provide concrete cylinders molded at the project site to verify that the specified compressive strength will be attained. - b) The quantities of components given for a one cubic yard batch will, on the basis of absolute volumes, produce one cubic yard of concrete mix.
+Include the volume occupied by entrained air. - c) The cement factor is at least the minimum specified in the Ingredient Proportions and Requirements for Various Classes of Concrete table in Subsection 601.03.03. - d) The water/cement ratio does not exceed the maximum specified in the Ingredient Proportions and Requirements for Various Classes of Concrete table in Subsection 601.03.03. - e) The aggregate sources, the cement supplier, the mineral admixture supplier or producer, and the admixture brands are on the Department's List of Approved Materials.

+- f) The trial batches, when required, produce acceptable results.
+The Engineer or District Materials Engineer may request trial batches at any time before or during a project. - 3) Changes in Approved Mixture Designs.
+Do not change the source of supply of the mixture ingredients without the District Materials Engineer's or Central Office Materials written permission.
 If it is necessary to change the source of aggregates, submit a new design reflecting the new source of aggregate to the Engineer.
-Upon the Engineer's written approval, the Department will allow the use of aggregate from the new
+Upon the District Materials Engineer's or Central Office Materials written approval, the Department will allow the use of aggregate from the new source.